-The Spindle Checkpoint and Chromosome Segregation
+The Spindle Checkpoint

-Sister-Chromatid Cohesion and DNA Repair
+Sister-Chromatid Cohesion and Chromosome Segregation

-In summary, using a multidisciplinary approach, we are investigating the interdependency and coordination of multiple cellular processes that collaborate to maintain genomic stability, including epigenetic regulation, sister-chromatid cohesion, sister-chromatid recombination, and chromosome segregation.
+In summary, using a multidisciplinary approach, we are investigating the interdependency and coordination of multiple cellular processes that collaborate to maintain genomic stability, including epigenetic regulation, sister-chromatid cohesion, and chromosome segregation.
 The integration of cell biological, biochemical, and structural methods will enable us to understand the fundamental principles of these processes in chromosome biology at the cellular, molecular, and atomic levels.